HollyMccoy/CSE_project/README.md

 - Speech
 - Vacuuming

+If you want to collect quiet room samples specific to your environment, collect_quiet_room.py can be used.
+This is a script that will collect quiet audio of your specific environment so that the model classifies your room as quiet when no sounds are being made.
+Once the samples are created, add the audio clips to their own folder (ex: quiet) and place the new folder in your wavfiles folder for them to be cleaned with the other data sets.

+python3 collect_quiet_room.py

 The clean.py file is used to clean the .WAV files stored in the wavfiles folder and prepare them to be used to train the model.
 After running this file, a clean folder will be created containing the newly cleaned files.